Five of Wands

 One important thing to note here is the best way of getting even is to get even better.
 In other words, forget life’s minor battles and concentrate on the biggest one; making yourself the best person you can be.

-This has a great side-effect of moving you ahead in life and making you happier and more successful.
+This has a great side effect of moving you ahead in life and making you happier and more successful.
 For those who need it, this is also always the best revenge!

-Major stresses in your life will lesson, as a major point of conflict becomes resolved.
+Major stresses in your life will lessen, as a major point of conflict becomes resolved.
 Do not forget to give yourself some thought or space to clear any lasting resentment or feelings, or at least blunt any sharp edges.

 As with the upright card, remember that the best way of getting even is to get even better.